VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Experiments

 \paragraph{Value profile construction.} For 22 demographic groups in OpinionQA, we use 5\% of the data to build a value profile.
 For every question and the corresponding response, we evaluate the value intensity of that response for each value dimension.
 We weight these intensities by $(1-\mathrm{dist})$ between the response embedding and the corresponding value embedding (computed with \hives{}), aggregate and normalize to obtain the group profile.
 The resulting profiles are visualized in Figure~\ref{fig8:demographic_profiles}.
 Details are provided in Appendix~\ref{appendix:demographic}.

 \paragraph{Evaluation and results.} Using the constructed profile, we form a profile prompt for each theory and steer the target model accordingly.
 Following the evaluation protocol in \citep{feng_modular_2024}, we compute accuracy for predicting the most probable response of the corresponding group.
 As baselines, we include a \emph{default prompt} that conditions only on the group attribute, and Modular Pluralism \citep{feng_modular_2024}, which steers with separately trained models.
 As shown in Table ~\ref{tab:opinionqa_demographic}, profile-based steering consistently improves accuracy over both baselines across most dimensions, indicating that value profiles provide a more informative inductive bias than attribute cues alone.
+These gains are robust to decoding temperature ($T \in [0.0, 0.8]$) and statistically significant under a paired $t$-test ($t \approx 16$--$20$, $p < 10^{-60}$).